 - How do you need to lead differently to make this work long-term?

-- What do your people need to understand to get behind your business transformation; something that is compelling for them to take a stand for?
+- What do your people need to understand to get behind your transformation effort; something that is compelling for them to take a stand for?

 - How open are you to planning based on what you think you know and then encouraging any information (from any source!) that may disrupt your plans and prompt you to make course corrections to the activities, timing, solution, or people involved?
 Do you have the norms, trust, and system to do this effectively during the change process?